leoisufa/ICVE/README.md

 <p align="center">
   <img src="assets/images/Model.jpg" alt="ICVE Model Architecture" width="85%" style="max-width:900px;">
   <br>
   <em>Figure 2.
-In-context Instruction-based Video Editing Model.</em>
+In-context Instruction-based Video Editing Model.
+The instruction, original video, and edited video are injected into the model in an in-context manner.
+The timesteps corresponding to the original video tokens are fixed to 0, while the timesteps of text and edited video tokens retain T.</em>
 </p>

-The instruction, original video, and edited video are injected into the model in an in-context manner.
-The timesteps corresponding to the original video tokens are fixed to 0, while the timesteps of text and edited video tokens retain T.

 ## 🎥 Video Demo
 <p align="center">